|

 Horse Research

-provide a sampling of our past and current research into equine cognition
+provide a sampling of our research into equine cognition

 and perception.
 All research is noninvasive and relies on positive reinforcement.